LENVIMA is a prescription medicine that is used to treat certain kinds of cancer.

 For more information about LENVIMA, please see full Prescribing Information.

 This website contains information relating to various medical conditions and treatment.
-Such information is provided for educational purposes only and is not meant to be a substitute for the advice of a physician or other health care professionals.
+Such information is provided for educational purposes only and is not meant to be a substitute for the advice of a physician or other healthcare professionals.
 You should not use this information for diagnosing a health problem or disease.
-In order for you to make intelligent health care decisions, you should always consult with a physician or other health care provider for your, or your loved ones’, personal medical needs.
+In order for you to make intelligent healthcare decisions, you should always consult with a physician or other healthcare provider for your, or your loved ones’, personal medical needs.
 Individual responses to treatment may vary.

 This site is intended for residents of the United States only.
 The products discussed herein may have different product labeling in different countries.